HackerLoop/rotonde-uavtalk/README.md

 }
 ```

-# Sub
+### Sub

-When you connect to the bridge nothing will be received except definitions, you have to subscribe to a given objectId in order to start receiving it.
+When you connect to the bridge nothing will be received except definitions, you have to subscribe to a given objectId in order to start receiving its updates.

 ```json
 {